Craveable Crab CakesT

-his crab cake recipe is loaded with fresh, delicious, jumbo lump crab and seasoned just enough to enhance the crab’s delicate flavor.
-These crab cakes are not extremely delicious and impressive, but they are baked, not fried, (not because I don’t love frying but because they are better this way!) and they can be made several hours in advance.
+his winning crab cake recipe is loaded with fresh, delicious, jumbo lump crab and seasoned perfectly to elevate the crab’s delicate flavor.
+These crab cakes are not extremely delicious and impressive, but they are baked, not fried, and can be made several hours in advance.
 Now that is what I call a winning recipe!

 Crab cakes are so easy to make at home and taste much better than what you get at most restaurants.
 Restaurants tend to use lots of fillers like celery, peppers, loads of breadcrumbs and more.
 They do this to stretch the crab so they can make more money on the crab.
 Hey…I get it, but doesn’t mean I have to stand for it.
-Restaurants also tend to use lower cost crab, like back fin which has a much fisher flavor and doesn’t provide those nice lumps of meat the way lump and jumbo lump does.
-So crab cakes have become one of those things I won’t order out.
-Instead, I just make my own.
+Restaurants also tend to use lower cost crab, like back fin, which has a much fisher flavor and doesn’t provide those luscious lumps of delicate meat the way lump and jumbo lump does.

 If you can’t find jumbo lump or don’t feel like springing for the high cost, you can confidently substitute lump crab in this recipe.
 I talk more about how to choose crab in my Ultimate Spicy Crab Dip Post.